emmanuelcruzat/blood-and-iron-b/README.md

-# blood-and-iron-b
+# blood-and-iron
-Take two for HopHacks.
+Enjoy our WW2 game!

-By Ethan Bunagan and Emmanuel Cruzat.
+By Ethan Bunagan and Emmanuel Cruzat